june-in-exile/concert-ticket/README.md

 $ npm run dev
 ```

 and open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After logging, fill the `NEXT_PUBLIC_W3A_ACCOUNT` field in `.env` with your Web3Auth address.

-## 5. Send Tokens on Forked Arbitrum Sepolia
+## 5. Interact with the Contract on Forked Arbitrum Sepolia

 _(This step is required only for local testing.)_

-After logging, fill the `NEXT_PUBLIC_W3A_ACCOUNT` field in `.env` with your address created through Gmail (which you can get from the URL) and run

 ```bash
 $ source .env
 ```

-Send 1 ETH to your account created through Gmail:
+Send 1 ETH from Alice (a simulated account in Anvil) to your Web3Auth account:

 ```bash
 $ cast send --private-key ${NEXT_PUBLIC_ANVIL_ALICE_PRIVATE_KEY} ${NEXT_PUBLIC_W3A_ACCOUNT} --value 1ether